etlbox/etlbox.website/doks_v1.8/content/docs/introduction/simple-flow.md

 ---
-title: "Simple flow"
+title: "Simple Flow"
 description: "A simple data flow with ETLBox"
-lead: "The main part of ETLBox are the data flow components.
-They are the building blocks for the ETL part, and contain classes that help you to to extracting, transform and load data.
-This example will lead you through a simple data flow step-by-step."
+lead: "Data Flow is at the heart of ETLBox.
+These components form the foundation of an ETL pipeline, allowing you to extract, transform, and load data seamlessly.
+In this guide, we’ll walk through a simple data flow step-by-step."
 draft: false
 images: []
 menu: